 Virama Pratyayabhyasa Purvah Samskaraseso’nyah

 Virama: complete cessation | Pratyaya: content of mind (mental modification) | Abhyasa: by the practice | Purvah: of the previous | Samskara: impressions | Sesah (seso): remain | Anyah (nyah): the other [samadhi]

-It is important, however, to remember that, according to Patanjali, there are two types of Samadhi, Distinguished Samadhi (Samprajnata Samadhi), and Undistinguished Samadhi (Asamprajnata Samadhi), which have nothing to do with the common use of the word distinction that we often use to elevate something to a more honorable place than something else in our Western societies.
+In Yoga, there is Distinguished Samadhi (Samprajnata Samadhi), and Undistinguished Samadhi (Asamprajnata Samadhi), which have nothing to do with the common use of the word distinction that we often use to elevate something to a more honorable place than something else in our Western societies.
 The difference between Distinguished Samadhi and Undistinguished Samadhi is simply in the technicality of how identity, or the “I” sense (Ahamkara), is present or not present/perceived within the two given states.

 Distinguished Samadhi, therefore, is a state in which a person is in the world, but not of it’s trappings and illusions (although he/she may still have the seeds of Samskaras (impressions) present within him/her that could potentially grow into mental distortions or suffering in the future, or at any time, since there is still an “I” to which any past impressions could get attached.
 In the early stages of Asamprajnata Samadhi, as noted in Sutra 18, these past impressions remain as well, but, it is important to note that they are less likely, due to the deepening orientation of/with the Self beyond physical form, to drag one back into Samsara/suffering (or for extended periods of time).

-In this state, there is only peace and the experience of the Purusa, or pure self, and one lives out the rest of his/her days as a Jivanmukta, or one who exists in physical expression but is simultaneously liberated from it, while present on the Earth.
+In this state, there is only peace and the experience of the Purusa, or Pure Self/Pure consciousness, and one lives out the rest of his/her days as a Jivanmukta, or one who exists in physical expression but is simultaneously liberated from it, while present on the Earth.

-In last week’s Reflection, I introduced this week’s prompt/activity, which I hope some of you have already begun practicing:
+For last week’s Reflection, I introduced this week’s prompt/activity, which I hope some of you have already begun practicing:

 This week, I invite you to integrate this intention into your practice: